bradleydworak/opencv-cuda-ubuntu2204/README.md

 ### Step 5: Find Compute Capability for the GPU from [Your GPU Compute Capability](https://developer.nvidia.com/cuda-gpus)

-### Step 6: Install prerequisites to compile OpenCV from source code, adopted from [Installing OpenCV 4 with CUDA in Ubuntu 22.04](https://towardsdev.com/installing-opencv-4-with-cuda-in-ubuntu-20-04-fde6d6a0a367)
+### Step 6: Install prerequisites to compile OpenCV from source code,

 * `sudo apt install cmake`